elekdra01/rasabot/data/nlu.md

 - good morning
 - good evening
 - hey there
+- hi there
+- greetings
+- hello everybody
+- hello is anybody there
+- hello robot

 ## intent:goodbye
 - bye
 - goodbye
 - see you around
 - see you later
+- bye for now
+- catch you later
+- gotta go
+- See you
+- goodnight
+- have a nice day
+- i'm off
+- see you later alligator
+- we'll speak soon

 ## intent:inform
 - [kerala](location)